The 9 Best Patient Engagement Strategies

 2. Segment Patient Populations

 The best patient engagement programs treat each patient as an individual.
 What may work as a great engagement opportunity for one patient could fall flat with another.
-To ensure you get the right form of engagement to the right patient population, segment your patients by demographics, psychographics, and/or social determinants of health (SDOH).
+To ensure you get the right form of engagement to the right patient population, segment your patients by demographics, psychographics, and/or Social Determinants of Health (SDoH).
+Personalized patient engagement and healthcare require consideration of these factors.

 Demographics